IZZARA-URA/IZZARA-URA/README.md

-### Hi there 👋

-## Hi, I'm [your name]!
+### Hi, I'm Yuu ! 👋

-I'm a [your job title] with [number] years of experience in [your field].
-I'm passionate about [your interests], and I'm always looking for new ways to learn and grow.
+I'm a machine learning engineer with 1-2 years of experience in ML/DL.
+I'm interested in using ML/DL to solve real-world problems,

-I'm skilled in [list of your skills and technologies].
+I'm skilled in NLP and Vison.
 I've also contributed to the following open source projects:

 * [Project 1]
 * [Project 2]